SabaEtezadRazavi/sabaetezadrazavi.github.io/OutsideWork.md

 I love to explore new places and randomly walk or bike around cities to find antique bookstores, random treasures in old forgotten stores, or a beautiful silent spot to sit and read and watch the sunset.

-I sometimes write short reviews in English and Persian on the books I read, which you can find on my Goodreads.
+I sometimes write short reviews in English and Persian on the books I read, which you can find on my [Goodreads](https://www.goodreads.com/user/show/151073804-saba-etezad-razavi).
-(https://www.goodreads.com/user/show/151073804-saba-etezad-razavi) Goodreads (Click on the icons)